Andreozzo77/CrowdMC/README.md

 ### 5. What do I need to make my own CrowdMC?

 You will need a minimum knowledge of PHP programming, otherwise you will only suffer.
 Alongside that, you will need experience in Linux systems to work with multiple environments, and experience in web application architectures to work with abstraction layers like APIs.

-Keep in mind, CrowdMC isn't your typical server where you can simply drag and drop plugins and voilà!
-We made CrowdMC a scalable and maintainable, so you may need to juggle to get things rolling!
-(We heralded this since archaic times.)
+Keep in mind, CrowdMC isn't your typical server where you can simply drag and drop plugins and voilà (we made CrowdMC a «scalable and maintainable server»), so you may need to juggle to get things rolling (we heralded this since archaic times.)

 ## Coding conventions
 This section comprises some of the coding and maintaining practices that we adopt to keep code maintainability and readability.
 This will serve as a reference for future contributors of this repo.